8 Best Freshservice Connectors for IT Service Management

 Challenge: Updates take too long to sync between systems.
 Tickets created in Freshservice don’t appear in Jira for 15 minutes.
 Real-time collaboration breaks down when data isn’t truly real-time.

 Solution: Check your connector’s sync frequency settings.
-Exalate supports real-time (or near real-time sync).
-This means that the team on the other side will receive updates as fast as possible, assuming there are no errors blocking the sync..
+Polling-based connectors introduce inherent delays based on their check interval.
+Webhook-based connectors like Exalate support real-time (or near real-time) sync, meaning the team on the other side receives updates as fast as possible, assuming there are no errors blocking the sync.
+If you’re experiencing delays with a webhook-based connector, check for API rate limits, network latency, or error queues that might be slowing things down.

 Handling Attachments and Rich Text